boylesoftware/tomcat-oidcauth/README.md

 The authenticator is configured using the following attributes on the valve:

-* `providers` _(required)_ - JSON-like array of objects, each describing an OpenID Provider (OP) available to the application.
+* `providers` _(required)_ - JSON-like array of objects, each describing and configuring an OpenID Provider (OP) available to the application.
 The syntax differs from the standard JSON in that it does not use double quotes around the property names and values (to make it XML attribute value friendly).
 A property value must be surrounded with single quotes if it contains commas, curly braces or whitespace.
 Each object describing an OP includes the following properties:

   * `issuer` _(required)_ - The OP's unique _Issuer Identifier_ corresponding to the `iss` claim in the [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken).
 The issuer identifier is a URL that is used for identifying the OP to the application, validating the ID Token `iss` claim and, unless `documentConfigurationUrl` property described below is included, to load the OP configuration document according to the [OpenID Connect Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html)'s [Obtaining OpenID Provider Configuration Information](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig) process (by adding `.well-known/openid-configuration` to the issuer identifier to form the OP configuration document URL).